Koka/css-paged-media-tutorial/docs/source/lesson-box-styling.rst

                     </td>
                     <td>

-                          CSS 3 property box-shadow is not support
+                          CSS 3 property box-shadow is not supported

                     </td>
                 </tr>